May 22, 2013, 07:49:18 AM *

 Gender: Female

-I'll ask around, but the last I heard, Christine Lawson was continuing to focus on her private practice with no plans to release another book, more's the pity.
+According to Skip, Christine Lawson was continuing to focus on her private practice with no plans to release another book.
 We can only thank her for the tremendous contribution she made through publishing Understanding the Borderline Mother.
 It has impacted many people's lives for sure.

 B&W